Have you ever wanted to just drop everything, and stop relying on other people and businesses for food, an energy?

 Microwave ovens should never be used for at-home canning.
 Microwaved food reaches a temperature of 212 degrees Fahrenheit (100 Celsius), but the heat isn’t evenly distributed.

-An additional risk posed by using a microwave oven for canning is that the jars may explode in the oven or as they’re being removed.
+An additional risk posed by using a microwave oven for canning is that the jars may blow up in the oven or as they’re being removed.

 Not Using the Right Method: Pressure or Water Bath Canning